Windows To Go: feature overview

 Western Digital My Passport Enterprise (http://www.wd.com/wtg)

 We recommend that you run the WD Compass utility to prepare the Western Digital My Passport Enterprise drive for provisioning with Windows To Go.
-For more information about the WD Compass utility please refer to http://www.wd.com/wtg
+For more information about the WD Compass utility, see http://www.wd.com/wtg

 For host computers